servel333/Steam-Deck-Notes/games/Legend-of-Grimrock-2.md

 Makes an item ammo for missile or firearm attack.
 The ammo types must match in the Ammo component and the attack component.

-- `AmmoItemComponent:getAmmoType()`	Get ammunition type which must match with weapon’s ammo type
+- `AmmoItemComponent:getAmmoType()`: Get ammunition type which must match with weapon’s ammo type
-- `AmmoItemComponent:getAttackPower()`	Get damage bonus to weapon’s base damage
+- `AmmoItemComponent:getAttackPower()`: Get damage bonus to weapon’s base damage
-- `AmmoItemComponent:setAmmoType(string)`	Set ammunition type which must match with weapon’s ammo type
+- `AmmoItemComponent:setAmmoType(string)`: Set ammunition type which must match with weapon’s ammo type
-- `AmmoItemComponent:setAttackPower(number)`	Set damage bonus to weapon’s base damage
+- `AmmoItemComponent:setAttackPower(number)`: Set damage bonus to weapon’s base damage

 ## AnimationComponent (Component)

 Adds animations to the 3D model attached to the same GameObject.
 The GameObject must have a Model component.

 - `AnimationComponent:crossfade(name, length)`
-- `AnimationComponent:getCurrentLevelOnly()`	Get whether animation component is updated only when party is on the same level
+- `AnimationComponent:getCurrentLevelOnly()`: Get whether animation component is updated only when party is on the same level
-- `AnimationComponent:getLoop()`	Get looping for initial animation
+- `AnimationComponent:getLoop()`: Get looping for initial animation
-- `AnimationComponent:getMaxUpdateDistance()`	Get max update distance in squares
+- `AnimationComponent:getMaxUpdateDistance()`: Get max update distance in squares
-- `AnimationComponent:getPlayOnInit()`	Get name of the initial animation to be played when the object is spawned
+- `AnimationComponent:getPlayOnInit()`: Get name of the initial animation to be played when the object is spawned
 - `AnimationComponent:play(name)`
 - `AnimationComponent:sample()`
-- `AnimationComponent:setCurrentLevelOnly(boolean)`	Set whether animation component is updated only when party is on the same level
+- `AnimationComponent:setCurrentLevelOnly(boolean)`: Set whether animation component is updated only when party is on the same level
-- `AnimationComponent:setLoop(boolean)`	Set looping for initial animation
+- `AnimationComponent:setLoop(boolean)`: Set looping for initial animation
-- `AnimationComponent:setMaxUpdateDistance(number)`	Set max update distance in squares
+- `AnimationComponent:setMaxUpdateDistance(number)`: Set max update distance in squares
-- `AnimationComponent:setPlayOnInit(string)`	Set name of the initial animation to be played when the object is spawned
+- `AnimationComponent:setPlayOnInit(string)`: Set name of the initial animation to be played when the object is spawned
 - `AnimationComponent:stop()`
 - `AnimationComponent.onAnimationEvent(self, event)`